lexicHQ/docs/json-api.md

 ![](json-api-define-expressions.png)

-The response is saved in \{{result}} varaible which is used from the text element print out the current weather information in the following way:
+The response is saved in \{\{result}} varaible which is used from the text element to print out the current weather information in the following way:

 ![](json-reply.png)